lindseymaddox9/Weather/README.md

 Technologies used-JavaScript ES 13 ,CSS 3, and HTML 5
 Usage: learning how to showcase skills with API
-Credits: Collaboration with Jose Lopez, MD, W3 schools Liscense-MIT in repo
+Credits: Collaboration with Jose Lopez, MD, W3 schools and Open Weather Map for API's Liscense-MIT in repo

+[A full size screen shot of application chrome_Bootcamp24_Weather_index.html.png]